respoke/docs/src/js-library/screen-sharing.md

 In this guide you’ll learn how to add screen sharing capabilities to your application.
 This feature allows you to share a video stream of your screen with another user.
 It is very easy to setup; however, due to the security restrictions that are currently imposed by Google, there are a few steps that you will need to take to get everything up and running.
 But not to worry, we’ll walk you through everything below.

-*Note: At this time, screen sharing only work in the Chrome browser, and requires a Chrome extension in order to access the screen sharing features (more on how to configure this below).
+*Note: At this time, screen sharing only works in the Chrome browser, and requires a Chrome extension in order to access the screen sharing features (more on how to configure this below).
 Support for additional browsers will be added in the future.*

 ###Assumptions
-* You have reviewed the [Getting Started With Respoke Guide](https://docs.respoke.io/)
+* You have reviewed the [Getting Started With Respoke Guide](https://docs.respoke.io/) and are familiar with creating an instance of the `respoke` and `Client` objects.
 * Have a Respoke account
 * Have an app ID
 * Have a basic understanding of Javascript and JQuery
-* Are familiar with including the Respoke Javascript library in your application